n-shinde/technical-report/README.md

 # STAT 365 Technical Report
 Welcome!
 This repository contains all files (code, figures, datasets, written documents) for my technical report.
-All content can be found within the root "project" folder.

 Here is a guide to navigate through each sub-folder: